jfkusin/jfkusin.github.io/_posts/2024-08-29-Cantor-diagonalization.md

 |4|0.2718281...|
 |⋮| ⋮           |

-We exhaust every natural number by stating the infinite set of natural numbers, \\(\mathbb{N}\\), forms the initial rows of our table.
-That is, however large the collection of all real numbers is, each one has it's own row in the table.
+We exhaust every natural number by stating the infinite set of natural numbers, \\(\mathbb{N}\\), forms column 1, with a unique natural starting each row.
+However large the collection of all real numbers is, each one has it's own row in the table.
 We've used all of \\(\mathbb{N}\\) in the first column.

 Now we want to show there is a unique real number from \\((0,1)\\) for each natural number.
 If we can do that and then show there is at least one extra real number after exhausting all of the natural numbers, we will have shown the real numbers